JustiSoft/JCDock/README.md

 - **DockingState**: State machine defining operational states (IDLE, RENDERING, DRAGGING_WINDOW, RESIZING_WINDOW, DRAGGING_TAB)
 - **DockPanel**: Wrapper for any QWidget to make it dockable with title bars and controls
 - **DockContainer**: Advanced host containers with drag-and-drop capabilities and tab/splitter management
-- **MainDockWindow**: Main application window with built-in central dock area
+- **FloatingDockRoot**: Independent floating windows that can act as main windows or floating dock targets
 - **TearableTabWidget**: Enhanced tab widget supporting drag-out operations with visual feedback

 ### Specialized Systems